pytorch/pytorch.github.io/_get_started/pytorch.md

 </li>

 <li> <b> How can I learn more about PT2.0 developments?</b>
 <p>The most likely reason for performance hits is too many graph breaks.
 For instance, something innocuous as a print statement in your model’s forward triggers a graph break.
+We have ways to diagnose these - read more <a href="https://github.com/pytorch/torchdynamo/blob/main/documentation/FAQ.md#why-am-i-not-seeing-speedups" target="_blank">here</a>.</p>
-We have ways to diagnose these - read more<a href=" https://pytorch.org/docs/master/dynamo/faq.html#why-is-my-code-crashing" target="_blank"> here</a>.</p>
+<p>The most likely reason for performance hits is too many graph breaks.
+For instance, something innocuous as a print statement in your model’s forward triggers a graph break.
+We have ways to diagnose these - read more <a href=" https://pytorch.org/docs/master/dynamo/faq.html#why-is-my-code-crashing" target="_blank">here</a>.</p>
 </li>

 <li> <b>Help my code is running slower with 2.0’s Compiled Model</b>
 <p>The most likely reason for performance hits is too many graph breaks.
 For instance, something innocuous as a print statement in your model’s forward triggers a graph break.
-We have ways to diagnose these - read more<a href="https://pytorch.org/docs/master/dynamo/faq.html#why-am-i-not-seeing-speedups" target="_blank"> here</a>.</p>
+We have ways to diagnose these - read more <a href="https://pytorch.org/docs/master/dynamo/faq.html#why-am-i-not-seeing-speedups" target="_blank">here</a>.</p>
 </li>

 <li> <b> My previously-running code is crashing with 2.0!
 How do I debug it?</b>
-<p>Here are some techniques to triage where your code might be failing, and printing helpful logs:<a href="https://github.com/pytorch/torchdynamo/blob/main/documentation/FAQ.md#why-is-my-code-crashing" target="_blank"> https://github.com/pytorch/torchdynamo/blob/main/documentation/FAQ.md#why-is-my-code-crashing</a></p>
+<p>Here are some techniques to triage where your code might be failing, and printing helpful logs: <a href="https://github.com/pytorch/torchdynamo/blob/main/documentation/FAQ.md#why-is-my-code-crashing" target="_blank">https://github.com/pytorch/torchdynamo/blob/main/documentation/FAQ.md#why-is-my-code-crashing</a></p>
 </li>

 </ol>